shangxiao/blog/articles/django-wishlist.md

 the DDL here is the easy part as the expression API can compile the expression used.
 The obstacle is Django's DML statements:

  - Django has no way of arbitrarily skipping fields during insert.
-Field defaults are managed by Django rather than at the db layer (so one cannot affect skipping a field this way).
+(Field defaults are managed by Django rather than at the db layer (so one cannot affect skipping a field this way.)
 The field list to add to the insert statement is determined by 2 things:
     - Is it an auto field?
 Only 1 can be set per model and is it's used for the pk.
     - Is it a concrete field?
-Concrete fields are fields not backed by a database column, turning this off means that the field is never selected during database queries.
+Concrete fields are fields backed by a database column, turning this off means that the field is never selected during database queries.

  - The insert & update statements need to make use of RETURNING to return the updated value.
 ATM only